 In terms of value, we’ve listed in the cards from high to low above.

-The Bowman is especially affordable, while the Tiffany card is always likely to command a higher price tag.
+The Bowman is incredibly affordable, while the Tiffany card will always likely command a higher price tag.

 As the rarest of the bunch, it’s worth keeping an eye out for high-graded (10s) versions of the Score Rookie, as it’s the best investment option by a wide margin.

-You might be better off looking at cards from the latter stages of his career if you’re looking for expensive options, as the majority of his RC’s were overproduced to a ridiculous extent.
+You might be better off looking at cards from the latter stages of his career if you’re looking for expensive options, as most of his RC’s were overproduced to a ridiculous extent.

-It’s the reason why even a gem mint version of one of the cards listed above is pretty affordable, and why they won’t be worth a five-figure sum anytime soon.
+It’s why even a gem mint version of one of the cards listed above is pretty affordable and why they won’t be worth a five-figure sum anytime soon.

 Even so… they’re good entry-level pieces and for collectors in their 30’s worth an investment for remembering a time when life was more simple and soda had actual sugar in it 🙂

-CTA – Belfour could very well be the greatest goalie ever, but it’s not reflected by his undervalued collection of rookie cards.
+CTA – Belfour could very well be the greatest goalie ever, but his undervalued collection of rookie cards does not reflect it.
 For more hockey investment pieces, check out our list with the best five Young Guns of all time, or the Gold Card Auctions Hot 10 for the most hyped cards from a range of sports.